-The Student Audit and Research in Surgery (STARSurg) collaborative is a national, student-led audit and research network with representation from all UK medical schools.
+The Student Audit and Research in Surgery (STARSurg) collaborative is a national, student-led audit and research network with representation from medical schools across the UK and Ireland.
 It empowers students to participate in high quality academic projects, forming links with supervising junior doctors and consultants.

 Through this, students contribute data to national studies while gaining an understanding of clinical academia, audit and research methodology, and ethical considerations.

 Collaborative trainee networks in the UK developed as regional networks of surgical registrars, with the first collaborative (West Midlands Research Collaborative, WMRC), launching in 2009.

 How do I get involved?

 Any medical student or junior doctor can attend our educational meetings or participate in the annual STARSurg audit or research project.
 Collaborating on our projects may involve a number of different roles: collecting data, leading and co-ordinating projects in your region, presenting data at your hospital, helping write a manuscript for publication at a 'Hack Day' event and many more.